marcandrewessner/fullfocusphone/README.md

 - Android based phone; because WhatsApp, Authenticator, Cardless payment, SBB
 - Minimal Homescreen

+## How to setup this phone

+- Todo: build apk >> make available to install (show adb commands)
+- changing OS (Launcher to set the home screen)
+- show how to vonfigure app list, activate / deacrivate sidebar
+- changing keyboard to the app because chinese
+- set the keyboard from adb, ahow how to change speed values

 ## Personal experience

+I used this phone in the configured over a period of 3/4 years.
+Eventually I relocated to a different country, where I wanted zero friction when browsing or interacting with others over whatsapp.
+Due to sheer conveinience I did not switch back.

 - Used this for 3/4 year.
 During exam session and also normal semester.
 Exam is nice.
 You get to be less distracted (at least from phone, no ista scrolling/youtube on phone) while still giving tools needed.